 Since May 2012, the Commonwealth Government, through ASIC, has controlled the names of businesses and companies (which were formerly administered on a state-by-state basis).
 ASIC requires businesses and companies to register their names in order to be permitted to trade under those names.
 However, registration with ASIC does not mean that the trader owns that name.
 Trade mark registration is the best way of securing enforceable rights in a trading name.

 A company name is created when a company (also known as a corporation) is incorporated.
 The Corporations Act 2001 (Cth) applies particular legal requirements to corporations.
 Incorporation is indicated by the use of the abbreviations “Pty Ltd” or “Ltd” after the company’s name. (“Pty Ltd” is an abbreviation of “Proprietary Limited”.)
 “Proprietary” indicates a privately owned corporation.
 Another form of incorporation is as a public company.
 Public companies are indicated by the abbreviation “Ltd”.
-Public companies are generally owned by a larger number of shareholders than is permitted for proprietary companies (proprietary companies must have no more than 50 shareholders who are not employees of the company, while there is no limit on the number of shareholders of a public company).
+Public companies are generally owned by a larger number of shareholders than is permitted for proprietary companies (proprietary companies must have no more than 50 non-employee shareholders, while there is no limit on the number of shareholders of a public company).

-When selecting a company name, check to see whether that name is already registered (search for company names in ASIC’s registers at https://connectonline.asic.gov.au).
-If it is already registered, another name must be chosen.
+When selecting a company name, check if that name is already registered as a company name (search for company names in ASIC’s registers at https://connectonline.asic.gov.au) or as a trade mark (see “Searching for registered trade marks”).
+If a name is already registered, another name must be chosen.
 This means that registering a company name prevents another person from registering the same name.
 However, it may not prevent a deceptively similar name from being registered (e.g. registering the name “ABC Company Pty Ltd” may not prevent “ABC Corporation Pty Ltd” from also being registered).
 (Note that each company has a unique Australian Company Number, which can assist to accurately identify a particular company.)

 A business name is the name a trader conducts business under.
 Registering a business name is a compulsory statutory requirement if a natural person wishes to trade under a name that is not their own.
 For example, if Fred Brown establishes a lawn-mowing business known as “Fast Fred Mowing”, he is required to register the name “Fast Fred Mowing”.
 If he wishes to trade under the name “Fred Brown” then registration is not required, because this is his own name.